mikewakeham/elo-bot-light/README.md

 12. Now select the email under "Service Accounts", then go to the "KEYS" tab
 13. Press "ADD KEY" > "Create new key" > "JSON" > "CREATE", this should automatically download the .json file to your computer
 14. Now place this .json file in this same working directory/folder
-15. Inside the bot.py file, replace "GOOGLE API CREDENTIALS JSON FILE HERE" with the name of the .json file, keeping the quotation marks
+15. Inside the bot file, replace "GOOGLE API CREDENTIALS JSON FILE HERE" with the name of the .json file, keeping the quotation marks
 ```
 creds = ServiceAccountCredentials.from_json_keyfile_name("GOOGLE API CREDENTIALS JSON FILE HERE", scope)
 ```